Mount Diablo: Protection of the area

 After initial legislation in 1921, the state of California acquired enough land in 1931 to create a small state park around the peak.
 Many improvements were carried out in the 1930s by the Civilian Conservation Corps, but park expansion slowed in the 1940s through the 1960s.

 Significantly, botanist Mary Leolin Bowerman (1908–2005), founder of the Save Mount Diablo non-profit in 1971, published her Ph.D. dissertation in 1936 at the University of California, Berkeley.
 In 1944 she published her book, The Flowering Plants and Ferns of Mount Diablo, California.
 Her study boundaries became the basis for the state park's first map and for the park's eventual expansion.
 Her work also became the origin of many of the park's place names.

-Mount Diablo was used for broadcasting purposes in the 1950s by radio station KSBR-FM and television station KOVR (channel 13).
-The Mount Diablo site gave KOVR, which was based in Stockton, regional coverage that also included San Francisco and Sacramento.
-However, it also forced the station to pay San Francisco rates for movies and impeded any attempt at obtaining network affiliation.
-In 1957, the station relocated to Butte Mountain in Jackson in order to become an ABC affiliate and remove its signal from the Bay Area.